 #5 – B&BW Essentials #NotSponsored

 I am an insomniac, and constantly stressed, or anxious.
 So for my last birthday, my bestie Zeba purchased me a BUNCH of stress relief or ‘sleep’ essentials from B&BW.
 I thought it was an absolute marketing gimmick until I tried it myself.
 The Black Chamomile Body Lotion worked WONDERS, and the stress relief pillow mist eased my headaches, migraines, and made me sleep better.
+I would definitely have considered stress relief pills, if these did not come to my rescue!

 Needless to say, I would even recommend their candles, but you can’t light them for hours when you’re asleep, so maybe light it an hour before you snooze to fill your room with soothing essence 😉